-- What is meant by "too big to fail quickly"? - We want an orderly resolution regime that will close down the failed firm without creating problems for the remaining firms in the industry.

-- Ronald Feldman and my colleague Gary Stern emphasize that this resolution regime must be credible. - Credible means that all parties understand what the regime is and that it will indeed be employed in the event of failure. - The resolution regime then affects the entire equilibrium pricing structure.
+- We want an orderly resolution regime that will close down the failed firm without creating problems for the remaining firms in the industry. - Ronald Feldman and my colleague Gary Stern emphasize that this resolution regime must be credible. - Credible means that all parties understand what the regime is and that it will indeed be employed in the event of failure. - Is the resolution regime in the Treasury proposal credible?